List of The Story of Tracy Beaker characters: Cam Lawson

-Camilla makes her début appearance when she visits Stowey House in series 1.
+Cam makes her début appearance when she visits Stowey House in series 1.
 Also an aspiring author, Tracy tries to get her attention by unsuccessfully using Adele's makeup.
-When Camilla reads her stories, she is impressed makes a number of return visits.
-Having formed a bond with Camilla, Tracy asked her to use her investigative skills to find her birth mother.
-Camilla initially agrees.
+When Cam reads her stories, she is impressed and makes a number of return visits.
+Having formed a bond with Cam, Tracy asked her to use her investigative skills to find her birth mother.
+Cam initially agrees.
 However, she abandons her mission having learned from Jenny that her mother has deliberately severed ties with her daughter.
-Initially upset with Camilla, Tracy forgives her.
-Having been asked by Tracy on numerous occasions to be her foster mother, Camilla eventually agrees at the end of series 1.
+Initially upset with Cam, Tracy forgives her.
+Having been asked by Tracy on numerous occasions to be her foster mother, Cam eventually agrees at the end of series 1.

-Unfortunately, the foster placement is short lived when Tracy accidentally sets fire to Camilla's kitchen (series 2).
-With the damages being so severe that Camilla can no longer look after her properly, Tracy returns to the Dumping Ground.
-Whilst Tracy initially blocks Camilla from her life they eventually make up and rekindle their relationship as friends.
-Whilst they see each other regularly, Camilla is hesitant to foster her again.
+Unfortunately, the foster placement is short lived when Tracy accidentally sets fire to Cam's kitchen (series 2).
+With the damages being so severe that Cam can no longer look after her properly, Tracy returns to the Dumping Ground.
+Whilst Tracy initially blocks Cam from her life they eventually make up and rekindle their relationship as friends.
+Whilst they see each other regularly, Cam is hesitant to foster her again.
 When she learns that Tracy is being fostered by Ben's aunt and uncle, she is deeply upset.
 However, Tracy eventually decides not to be fostered and remains at the Dumping Ground.

-In the third season, Camilla leaves for New York for a writing course, but returns after she hears that Tracy is hospitalised for appendicitis.
-Camilla writes a novel about a girl in care whose character is based upon Tracy.
-Camillla falls out with Tracy again after the latter reads the ending and discovers that her inspiring character does not get fostered.
+In the third season, Cam leaves for New York for a writing course, but returns after she hears that Tracy is hospitalised for appendicitis.
+Cam writes a novel about a girl in care whose character is based upon Tracy.
+Cam falls out with Tracy again after the latter reads the ending and discovers that her inspiring character does not get fostered.
 They eventually reconcile.

-In 'The Movie of Me' (between series 3 and 4), Camilla decides to foster Tracy again.
+In 'The Movie of Me' (between series 3 and 4), Cam decides to foster Tracy again.
 However, Tracy's birth mother turns up and initially seems willing to take Tracy back into her care.
-Tracy goes to find her mum after she leaves, having fallen out with careworkers.
-Camilla is distraught and as soon as she finds out where she is, she pursues her with Justine in tow.
-When they find her, Camilla realises that Tracy's mum does not care for her and eventually fosters Tracy.
+Tracy goes to find her mum after she leaves, having fallen out with care workers.
+Cam is distraught and as soon as she finds out where she is, she pursues her with Justine in tow.
+When they find her, Cam realises that Tracy's mum does not care for her and eventually fosters Tracy.

-In series 4, Camilla and Tracy are happily living together again.
+In series 4, Cam and Tracy are happily living together again.
 Tracy often returns to the Dumping Ground to visit her friends.